God's eye over a serene landscape

 Let me be clear: There is so much the article gets right.
 Children are blessings.
 Chaos has purpose.
 Parenting images God’s redemptive work in the world.
 These are vital truths.
 I’m not asking the author to retract a single word of them.

-I’m simply asking the church to extend the truths—to widen the circle of comfort to include families the article’s framework accidentally left out and to consider the ways special needs epitomize the imago Dei.
+I’m simply asking the church to extend the truths—to widen the circle of comfort to include families his framework accidentally left out and to consider the ways special needs epitomize the imago Dei.

 Here’s what I’m learning from the trenches of sustained dependence: Value is grounded in creation, not capacity.
 The child with delayed milestones, the adult needing lifelong support, the parents bearing open-ended load that may never lighten—they are not exceptions to God’s design.
 They are revelations of it.